WU-RDS/RMA2023/_book/index.md

 These grading components will be weighted with the respective weights to arrive at the final grade percentage.

-The **final exam** will take place online on **November 17, 2022 at 3:30PM for course 2207** and on **November 18, 2022 at 9:30AM for course 2206**.
+The **final exam** will take place online on **June 01, 2023 from 4:00PM - 06:00PM**.
 Details about the setup of the exam will be provided in the course.
 The exam covers questions about the concepts and methods (no coding) and I will provide example exams from the previous years to give you an idea about what type of questions you can expect.

 To ensure an equal contribution of group members for the group assignment, a **peer assessment** will be conducted among group members, which enters into the computation of the individual grades for the project.
 This means that the members of a group are required to assess other students regarding their relative contribution.